 Image 1 ~ New Vision

 The source of the images is Osho Zen Tarot ~ The Transcendental Game of Zen by Osho and Deva Padma (New York, NY, St. Martin’s Press, 1994).
-With grateful acknowledgement to Osho for the brilliance of these images.
+With grateful acknowledgement to Osho for the brilliance of his teachings and the creation of this deck of cards.
 I like to think he would appreciate my use of them. www.osho.com